YoussefZidan/getting-started-with-react-formik-and-yup/README.md

   );
 };
 export default LoginForm;
 ```

 ### Cusotom Validation Messeges

-You can pass a custom validation message on each filed as a string argument of the yup validation function
+You can pass a custom validation message on each field as a string argument of the yup validation function.

 ```jsx
 import React from "react";